vlazzarini/vanilla/3.Sliders/README.md

 and the control has been let go, so it results in discontinuous changes.
 The former issues calls as the element is being moved, so it provides a continuous behaviour, which is more appropriate in this application.
+Each slider also contains an associated span element, which is used to display its current value.

 Conclusions
 ---